Number of people (all ages) living with HIV

 Situation and trends

-As of 2013, the global number of people living with HIV is 35.0 million [33.2 million–37.2 million], compared to 29.8 million [28.1 million–31.9 million] in 2001.
-This reflects continued transmission of HIV despite reductions in incidence, and the benefits of signiﬁcantly expanded access to antiretroviral, which have helped to reduce the number of people dying from AIDS-related causes, especially since 2004–2005.
+[34.4 million–41.4 million], compared to 29.8 million [28.1 million–31.9 million] in 2001.
+This reflects continued transmission of HIV despite reductions in incidence, and the benefits of signiﬁcantly expanded access to antiretroviral, which have helped to reduce the number of people dying from AIDS-related causes, especially since